Srinivaskoruprolu007/Zictionary/README.md

-# Slangopedia - Unveiling the Language of Now
+# Zictionary - Unveiling the Language of Now

 ## Project Overview

-Slangopedia is a dynamic web application designed to bridge the gap between generations and cultures by helping users discover and understand the ever-evolving world of slang.
-Whether you're a curious learner, a language enthusiast, or someone simply trying to keep up with the times, Slangopedia provides a comprehensive platform to explore new slang words, their meanings, origins, and usage.
+Zictionary is a dynamic web application designed to bridge the gap between generations and cultures by helping users discover and understand the ever-evolving world of slang.
+Whether you're a curious learner, a language enthusiast, or someone simply trying to keep up with the times, Zictionary provides a comprehensive platform to explore new slang words, their meanings, origins, and usage.

 ### Key Features